-Potatoes, whether roasted, boiled or mashed, are often served alongside this dish.
+Potatoes, whether roasted, boiled, or mashed, are often served alongside this dish.
 A green salad dressed in light vinaigrette is also a great side.
 Leftovers make fabulous sandwiches, with or without gravy.
+Leftovers make divine sandwiches.
 The gravy is optional, but it is quite light and flavorful.
 The sweeter the wine used in the recipe, the sweeter the gravy will taste.

-1 Chairman’s Reserve® boneless pork shoulder roast (about 6 pounds)
+1 boneless Chairman’s Reserve® pork shoulder roast (6 pounds)

 10 garlic cloves (peeled and slivered into fourths)